ApprenticeAI/frapy/docs/topics/selectors.rst

 for that you may end up with more elements that you want, if they have a different class name that shares the string ``someclass``.

-As it turns out, Scrapy selectors allow you to chain selectors, so most of the time you can just select by class using CSS and then switch to XPath when needed:
+As it turns out, Frapy selectors allow you to chain selectors, so most of the time you can just select by class using CSS and then switch to XPath when needed:

 .. code-block:: pycon